Durvasa Curses Shakuntala

 Jesus Curses the Fig Tree

-And he left them (at the Temple on Monday Day 2, Nisan 10) and went out of the city to where he spent the night.
+And he left them (Monday Day 2, Nisan 10) and went out of the city to where he spent the night.

 Early in the morning (Tuesday Nisan 11, Day 3), as Jesus was on his way back to the city, he was hungry.
 Seeing a fig tree by the road, he went up to it but found nothing on it except leaves.
 Then he said to it, “May you never bear fruit again!”
 Immediately the tree withered.Matthew21:17-19